Jewish views on slavery: Jewish slaves and masters

-During the Middle Ages, Jews acted as slave-traders in Slavonia North Africa, Baltic States, Central and Eastern Europe, al-Andalus and later Spain and Portugal, and Mallorca.
-The most significant Jewish involvement in the slave-trade was in Spain and Portugal during the 10th to 15th centuries.

-Jewish participation in the slave trade was recorded as beginning in the 5th century, when Pope Gelasius permitted Jews to introduce slaves from Gaul into Italy, on the condition that they were non-Christian.
-In the 8th century, Charlemagne (ƒ 768-814) explicitly allowed Jews to act as intermediaries in the slave trade.
-In the 10th century, Spanish Jews traded in Slavonian slaves, whom the Caliphs of Andalusia purchased to form their bodyguards.
-In Bohemia, Jews purchased these Slavonian slaves for exportation to Spain and the west of Europe.
-William the Conqueror brought Jewish slave-traders with him from Rouen to England in 1066.
-At Marseilles in the 13th century, there were two Jewish slave-traders, as opposed to seven Christians.

-Middle Ages historical records from the 9th century describe two routes by which Jewish slave-dealers carried slaves from west to east and from east to west.
-According to Abraham ibn Yakub, Byzantine Jewish merchants bought Slavs from Prague to be sold as slaves.
-Similarly, the Jews of Verdun, around the year 949, purchased slaves in their neighborhood and sold them in Spain.

-Jews continued to own slaves during the 16th through 18th centuries, and ownership practices were still governed by Biblical and Talmudic laws.
-Myriad Hebrew and other sources indicate that owning slaves—particularly women of Slavic origin—was uniquely prevalent during this period among the Jewish households of the urban centres of the Ottoman Empire.
+The role of Jewish merchants in the early medieval slave trade has been subject to much misinterpretation and distortion.
+Although medieval records demonstrate that there were Jews who owned slaves in medieval Europe, Toch (2013) notes that the claim repeated in older sources, such as those by Charles Verlinden, that Jewish merchants where the primary dealers in European slaves is based on misreadings of primary documents from that era.
+Contemporary Jewish sources do not attest any a large-scale slave trade or ownership of slaves which may be distinguished from the wider phenomenon of early medieval European slavery.
+The trope of the Jewish dealer of Christian slaves was additionally a prominent image in medieval European anti-Semitic propaganda.

 Halachic developments

-Treatment of slaves

-Jewish laws governing treatment of slaves were restated in the 12th century by noted rabbi Maimonides in his book Mishneh Torah, and again in the 16th century by Rabbi Yosef Karo in his book Shulchan Aruch.
+Jewish laws governing slaves were restated in the 12th century by noted rabbi Maimonides in his book Mishneh Torah, and again in the 16th century by Rabbi Yosef Karo in his book Shulchan Aruch.
+Ownership of Jewish slaves was forbidden in this period, and a minority of rabbis prohibited the ownership of non-Jewish slaves as well, though most permitted it.

-The legal prohibition against Jews owning Jewish slaves was emphasized in the Middle Ages yet Jews continued to own Jewish slaves, and owners were able to bequeath Jewish slaves to the owner's children, but Jewish slaves were treated in many ways like members of the owner's family.
+The legal prohibition against Jews owning Jewish slaves was emphasized in the Middle Ages yet some Jews continued to own Jewish slaves, and owners were able to bequeath Jewish slaves to the owner's children, but Jewish slaves were treated in many ways like members of the owner's family.

 Redeeming Jewish slaves

 The Hebrew Bible contains instructions to redeem (purchase the freedom of) Jewish slaves owned by non-Jews (Lev.
-25:47-51).
-Following the suppression of the 66AD rebellion in Judea by the Roman army, many Jews were taken to Rome as prisoners of war.
-In response, the Talmud contained guidance to emancipate Jewish slaves, but cautioned the redeemer against paying excessive prices since that may encourage Roman captors to enslave more Jews.
+25:47–51), and this practice was formalized as the mitzvah of pidyon shvuyim.
+Following the suppression of the First Jewish–Roman War by the Roman army (66–70 CE), many Jews were taken to Rome as prisoners of war.
+In response, the Talmud contained guidance to ransom Jewish slaves, but cautioned the redeemer against paying excessive prices since that may encourage Roman captors to enslave more Jews.
 Josephus, himself a former 1st century slave, remarks that the faithfulness of Jewish slaves was appreciated by their owners; this may have been one of the main reasons for freeing them.